mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 ### Copying versus non-copying GC

 MMTk provides both copying and non-copying GC plans.  `MarkSweep` never moves any objects.
-`MarkCompact`, `SemiSpace` always moves all objects.
+`MarkCompact`, `SemiSpace` always moves all objects (except objects in the large object space, immortal space, VM space, etc.).
 Immix-based plans sometimes do non-copying GC, and sometimes do copying GC.
 Regardless of the plan, the VM binding can query if the current GC is a copying GC by calling

 ```rust
 let may_move_object = mmtk.get_plan().current_gc_may_move_object();